-A Microplane® zester is a brandname of citrus zester.
+Microplane® is the brandname of citrus zester.

 Many people swear by it for making lemon or orange zest with, as it makes fluffy shreds of zest very fast.

-It can also be used for shaving parmesan cheese, chocolate, ginger, ice, etc.
+It can also be used for shaving Parmesan cheese, chocolate, ginger, ice, etc.

 A Microplane can’t, ironically enough, produce strips of zest.
 When you want long strands of more solid zest for a garnish effect, you need a regular citrus zester.

-To use on a citrus, just lightly press the end nearest the handle down on the skin of the fruit, and pull it along the surface of the fruit.
-Make several passes to get an inch or two of the fruit’s surface at a time.
+Then, just lightly press the end of the Microplane nearest the handle down on the skin of the fruit, and pull it along the surface of the fruit.
+Make several passes to get a small part of the fruit’s surface at a time.
 Do not press down too hard, or you will get the white, bitter pith underneath the zest, which you don’t want.
 Which direction you pull in will depend if you are right or left handed.

 To clean the Microplane, pass under running water, and put in top rack of dishwasher (or finish cleaning by hand.)
 Any fine shreds remaining in the teeth can usually just be easily brushed out with a kitchen brush once dry.